 Autumn; game, mushrooms, fruit, nuts….. especially mushrooms, especially if it stops raining and we have a few warm dry days.
-Yes, we do get Ceps in Hampshire, they like warm sandy sites.
-Also some of the other Boletes, such as Bay Boletes and Red-cracked Boletes are pretty common and useful too.
+Firstly, yes, we do get Ceps in England and indeed in Hampshire, where they grow on warm sandy sites and we have a few.
+Also some of the other Boletes, such as Bay Boletes and Red-cracked Boletes are common and these are useful too.

 The Cep, Porcini or Penny Bun, king of mushrooms

 The first recipe is a northern Spanish classic.
 I first had it when we were setting up the Rioja Vineyard Walk and was hooked instantly.
 The trick is to get the liquid right, you don’t want too much of it coming out of the Ceps (and prawns) at a late stage in the process.